k3vinq/k3vinq.github.io/src/content/posts/ctf/vietnam-championship-series-ctf/writeup.md

 ![](./image/kiwi/chall.png)

-When tackling a WordPress challenge, the very first step is to recon some baseline information about the target.
+When tackling a WordPress challenge, the very first step is to gather baseline information about the target.

 Inspecting the provided source code shows that a custom plugin named **Kiwiblocks (version 3.5.1)** is installed.
 As this plugin does not exist in the WordPress plugin directory and has no known CVEs, the intended attack vector is not based on known vulnerabilities but rather on source code analysis.